By Paul Taylor

 your hair.
 And, as such, one that might well be added to the ever

 Read this review and decide for yourself.
-Also learn if there are any side effects you need to know about.
+Also learn if there are any side effects you should know about.

-As the name suggests, Euramin Vital Hair does contain some ingredients that are important (perhaps even "vital"?) for healthy hair growth.
+As the name suggests, Euramin Vital Hair does contain some ingredients that are important (or even "vital"?) for healthy hair growth.
 These include several vitamins, amino acids and the mineral zinc.

 The short answer is "no".

-Most health professionals (i.e., nutritionists and doctors) don’t think it is.
+Most health professionals (nutritionists, doctors, etc) don’t think it is.